Murdo-C/captainmurdo.github.io/about.md

 I help organisations rethink their customer experiences and design digital services.
 I typically work as a user researcher or product/service design lead.
 You can learn more about my work [here](/work.md/).
 I'm usually based in Edinburgh, Scotland, but my work takes me places.

 I studied Actuarial Science at Heriot-Watt University in Edinburgh and have since gained my [CIMA/CGMA](https://www.cimaglobal.com/Members/Your-Membership-Information/The-CGMA-Designation/) qualification.
-I know a thing or two about [agile](https://www.scrumalliance.org/community/profile/mconnochie) as well.
+I know a thing or two about [agile](https://www.scrumalliance.org/community/profile/mconnochie) as well, and I'm a [Saltire Scholar](https://www.hw.ac.uk/about/news/archive/2013/saltire-society-12709.htm).

 I enjoy technology, coffee, and podcasts.